toml-lang/toml/README.md

 String, Integer, Float, Boolean, Datetime, Array.

+Strings come in two forms, Quoted and Unquoted, but always UTF8.

-Strings are UTF8 surrounded by double quotes.
+Quoted strings are surrounded by double quotes.
 Quotes and other special characters must be escaped.

 ```toml
 "I'm a string. \"You can quote me\".
 Tab \t newline \n you get it."